 Also one can see the prayer tombs in the lawn which is well maintained and offers some greenery to the eye.

-I found this particular antique shop exclusive aswell as the little tea shop with a quirky outlook…Loved the splash of yellow and was reminded of Fresh Lime…haha
+I found this particular antique shop exclusive as well as the little tea shop with a quirky outlook…Loved the splash of yellow and was reminded of fresh lime…refreshing for sure!

 The care-taker of the shop is hesitant about allowing cameras inside….but then relented after some persuasion :p